 To create a new image size, click on the 'New Image Size' button.
 The following parameters can be defined:

-- Extension: Inserted into the filename when a new image is created by OpenAsset.
-The image size extension needs to be correct first time.
+Extension: This is a phrase or text that is appended to a filename when a new image is created by OpenAsset.
+Typical examples would include: medium, webview, hires etc. The image size extension needs to be correct first time.
 It cannot be changed once the image size has been created.

 Once you have entered the correct settings, select 'Save'.